Cedrix-code/navbar-playaround/README.md

 Newbie code, landing page.
-Unmodified, this is just to get my hands on basic web development Technology and trying git.
+Unmodified, this is just to get my hands on basic web development technology and trying git.